-Foreign Ministry and Prime Minister's office are well-worn beats.
+Foreign correspondents tend to concentrate almost exclusively on the fast-breaking and dramatic political and military events.
+The Defense, Foreign Ministry and Prime Minister's offices are well-worn beats.
 But active steps have to be taken to encourage coverage of cultural, business-industry, agricultural and other less exploited sources of news and features.
-Correspondents need a variety of services including help in identifying good material and assistance in curing through red tape.
+Correspondents need a variety of services including help in identifying good material and assistance in cutting through red tape.